 Over the last eight years since my mom was diagnosed with Alzheimer’s disease, I have developed a love-hate relationship with the following question, “How’s your mom?”
 When my mom was first diagnosed, I didn’t really tell anyone and I never wanted to talk about it.
 But since only a limited number of people knew anyway, … Continue reading Ask or Don’t Ask?

 Welcome to Episode 5 of The Life, Love, and Alzheimer's Podcast!
 If your loved one has Alzheimer's or dementia, then you know what it's like to grieve the loss of someone who is still living.
 It is not an actual, physical death, but it is still a death.
 Here are my real, raw, and deeply … Continue reading Episode 5: Grieving Someone Who Is Still Alive

 About a year and a half ago, my dad started using a home health care agency to provide in-home care for my mom.
 I had been a part-time caregiver for my mom off and on for a few years before I finally admitted to myself and others that I couldn’t handle it anymore.
 I was … Continue reading The Problem with Home Health Care

+Welcome to Episode 4 of The Life, Love, and Alzheimer's Podcast!
 As an Alzheimer’s caregiver, resentment can become an overwhelmingly familiar feeling.
 We resent friends and family who seem to have disappeared from our lives at a time when we needed them the most.
 We resent them for not helping out or stepping up to … Continue reading Episode 4: Let’s Talk About Resentment